callnow

 Therefore the value of Sara’s worth in the company is = $1.8 million.

 George owns a fashion retail business.
-His business has a building, inventory, a vehicle for home delivery of products, and other long term assets and short term assets.
-The total assets of his business would amount to $ 4 million.
+Its total assets would amount to $4 million, including a building, inventory, a vehicle for home delivery of products, and other long-term and short-term assets.

-He also needs to pay back part of the loan he took for the building, overdue payment of inventory, and other short-term/long-term liabilities.
-These liabilities amount to $3 million.
+He also needs to pay back part of the loan he took for the building, overdue inventory payments, and other short-term/long-term liabilities, totaling $3 million.

 Assets = $2,000,000 (building) + $1,000,000 (inventory) + $500,000 (vehicle) + $500,000 (others) = $4,000,000.